rosskevin/ts-esm-workspaces/README.md

 # ts-esm-workspaces

-** WORK IN PROGRESS **
+## WORK IN PROGRESS

-GOAL: typescript project references + esm modules + yarn workspaces to simply produce a set of interdependent libraries that are _publishable_.
+_GOAL_: typescript project references + esm modules + yarn workspaces to simply produce a set of interdependent libraries that are _publishable_.
 This should be compliant with the latest from https://www.typescriptlang.org/docs/handbook/esm-node.html

-** OLD BELOW HERE **
+## OLD BELOW HERE

 Demo app for ES Modules monorepo using: